-- Not using 2.5" margins as required on the right-hand side - Not double-spacing your writing - Not including the prompt with the word count at the beginning of each response - Telling about things outside of your National Board Certificate area - Answering 'how' questions as if they were 'why' questions, for example using because in the answer to a 'how' question - Telling beliefs and feelings when the prompt does not ask for them - Equating student learning with enjoyment and/or fun - Equating student learning with a test score - Not showing students' content learning when examples of learning are specifically asked for - Not following the word count writing too much or too little.
+- Not using 1" margins all around as required - Not double-spacing your writing - Not including the prompt with the word count at the beginning of each response - Telling about things outside of your National Board Certificate area when specifically asked to address only your National Board area - Answering 'how' questions as if they were 'why' questions, for example using because in the answer to a 'how' question - Telling beliefs and feelings when the prompt does not ask for them - Equating student learning with enjoyment and/or fun - Equating student learning with a test score - Not showing students' content learning when examples of learning are specifically asked for - Not following the word count writing too much or too little.
 You can go over or under the limit by 5%.
 One and two letter words (a, I, am, to) and the word 'the' do not count, so don't trust the computer program's word count.
 The National Board portfolio has strict space limits.
-The profile reflects this. - Identifying with students by using 'we' as in 'We learned to add' You are not learning this. - Not using 'I' to tell us what YOU do to get students to learn; using passive voice (writing 'the students were given' instead of 'I gave the students...').
-National Board Certification is about the difference you make - show yourself and what you do as the teacher. - Telling us what you can't do because of the principal, the school, the parents...
+The profile reflects this. - Identifying with students by using 'we' as in 'We learned to add' You are not learning this. - Not using 'I' to tell us what YOU do to get students to learn; using passive voice (writing 'the students were given' instead of 'Igave the students...').
+National Board Certification is about the difference you make show yourself and what you do as the teacher. - Telling us what you can't do because of the principal, the school, the parents. . .
 Tell us what you can and do in your practice. - Not spelling out acronyms the first time they appear in your writing